nainshi-95/DepthTool/plan.md

   }
   return true;
 }

-#endif
+Important RA behavior:

+For RA GOP32:
+  - When encoder reaches POC 32, EncGOP must call ensureExtrinsicLoadedUpToPOC(32).
+  - This must load POC 1,2,3,...,32 sequentially.
+  - When encoder later reaches POC 16/8/4/2/1, loading must be skipped because m_lastLoadedParamPOC is already 32.
+  - When encoder reaches POC 64, it must load POC 33~64 sequentially.

+Never use gopId as a DepthCam parameter index.

-Do not silently reuse stale params from a previous POC.
+Do not silently reuse stale parameters.

+If parameter loading fails for POC N:

+- return false
+- do not store invalid parameter
+- do not advance m_lastLoadedParamPOC to N
+- fail clearly with CHECK at the EncGOP call site

 ⸻

-5. Slice tracking fields
+5. Slice status fields

-Add optional debug/status fields to Slice.
+Add optional status fields to Slice.

 These are not long-term storage.
 They only record what happened for the current slice.

-#if <PUT_MACRO_NAME_HERE>
 int m_depthCamLastWrittenParamPOCBefore = 0;
 int m_depthCamLastWrittenParamPOCAfter  = 0;
 int m_depthCamLastReadParamPOCBefore = 0;